patching...

 The speed camera on South Rolling Road in Catonsville was destroyed after vandals set fire to the metal box early Friday morning, according to police.

-The act comes a week after the speed camera and cement pad were installed by the county at the intersection of Brook Road and Gary Drive on South Rolling Road.
+The act comes a week after the were installed by the county at the intersection of Brook Road and Gary Drive on South Rolling Road.

 Officials had added the third site along South Rolling Road after many residents complained about excessive speeding along that stretch of the road.